How are Lost Wages Calculated in New York?

 Lost wages consist of the total amount the individual was unable to earn—from the accident date until the time they returned.
 As noted, this is a straightforward calculation– adding up the number of days absent from work and the wages or salary the person would have earned during that time.

 Evidence is necessary, such as pay stubs and employer statements.
 When a job includes tips, bonuses, and similar income, that amount is also included.
+Your personal injury lawyer can help you gather the necessary evidence.

 Future Lost Wages